vivekx11/marketplace-system/QUICK_DEPLOY_SOLUTION.md

-# 🚀 Quick Solution: Make Your App Work on All Devices
+# 🚀 Quick Solution: Make Your App Work on All Devices....

 ## Problem
 Your app currently uses `localhost:3001` which only works on the same computer.